-- 2. Click Train to train the model based on the images in the training set. - Test the segmentation on the new FOVs to check performance.
-If it is satisfactory, click Save in the Neural Network Segmentation panel.
-Enter the name of the new model and click OK.
+- 2. Click Train to train the model based on the images in the training set. - 3.
+Test the segmentation on the new FOVs to check performance.

-Note:

-- If the segmentation results are not robust enough, then more images need to be added to training set. - Saved models are stored in the c:\ProgramData\TSModels folder.
+Note: If the segmentation results are not robust enough, add more images tom the training set.